Gerald of Braga

 Gerald of Braga was a bishop of Braga.

 Gerald was born in Cahors, Gascony, and became a Benedictine monk at Moissac, France.

 Archbishop Bernhard of Toledo, also a Cluniac monk, admired the liturgical singing in the monastery and asked Gerald to renew the liturgical music in Toledo.
-He served as cathedral choir director.
+He served as the cathedral choir director.

-In 1100 Gerald became Bishop of Braga, Portugal and stopped ecclesiastical investiture by laymen in his diocese.
+In 1100, Gerald became Bishop of Braga in Portugal and ended ecclesiastical investiture by laypeople in his diocese.
 He baptised Afonso I of Portugal.

 Gerald died on December 5, 1109, and was buried in Braga Cathedral.

 The Vita Sancti Geraldi was written by one Bernard, a companion and fellow Cluniac monk from France.